• Skip to main content

 How Do You Ground A Portable Generator Wired To Your House?

-The safest way to use a generator for providing electric power your house is to do it through a transfer switch wired directly to your house.
+The safest way to use a generator to provide electric power to your house is through a transfer switch wired directly to your house.
 This protects your home and gives you the ability to power more appliances.
-A transfer switch should preferably be installed by a professional electrician; if you don’t understand terms like “separately derived system”, “neutral ground conductor”, and “bonding”, don’t even think about doing it yourself.
+A professional electrician should preferably install a transfer switch; if you don’t understand terms like “separately derived system,” “neutral ground conductor,” and “bonding,” don’t even think about doing it yourself.

 Is Grounding A Generator Safer?

-Keeping the power within the circuit of your house can make sure that your necessary appliances and pumps stay powered.
-You will need to make sure the transfer switch is set up for your generator’s power capacity.
+Keeping the power within your house’s circuit can ensure that your necessary appliances and pumps stay powered.
+You must ensure the transfer switch is set up for your generator’s power capacity.

 Why Not Just Use Extension Cords?

-Extension cords can cause a back feed which is when power from your generator flows back into the main grid.
-This can energize transmission lines and hurt the power company men who are working on them.
+Extension cords can cause a back feed, which is when power from your generator flows back into the main grid.
+This can energize transmission lines and hurt the power company crew.

-But this is only a concern if you are using an extension cord to hook your generator up to your house’s wiring.
-If you’re just going to plug electrical appliances directly into the extension cord running from the portable generator, there’s no problem.
+But this is only a concern if you use an extension cord to hook your generator to your house’s wiring.
+If you plug electrical appliances directly into the extension cord running from the portable generator, there’s no problem.

 Do I Need A Transfer Switch?

-Yes, you need a transfer switch if you plan on using the generator to provide power to your house’s service panel.
+You need a transfer switch if you use the generator to power your house’s service panel.

 Transfer switches can either be manual or automatic.
-For manual, you go and connect the switch before turning your generator on.
+For manual, connect the switch before turning your generator on.
 Automatic ones will automatically switch on when the power goes out.

 For an automatic switch, you will need a generator that automatically comes on when the power goes off.
-Again, you will want to have a professional electrician install your switch if you do not have one in your house.
+Again, you will want a professional electrician to install your switch if you do not have one in your house.

 Power Safety And Convenience

-The process of grounding a portable generator is pretty straightforward and easy if you follow it step by step.
-This will give you the convenience of power when you need it, but it will also keep you, your loved ones, or coworkers safe.
+Grounding a portable generator is pretty straightforward if you follow it step by step.
+This will give you the convenience of power when needed but also keep you, your loved ones, or your coworkers safe.

 And, to keep your equipment safe, don’t forget to do regular generator maintenance.